andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-14. Trust is built through professional activity.
-Working relationships are easily formed and dissolved depending on the situation.
-You do your job well, you are reliable, I enjoy working with you.
-I trust you.
+14. Trust is built through business-related activities.
+Work relationships are built and dropped easily, based on the practicality of the situation.
+You do good work consistently, you are reliable, I enjoy working with you, I trust you.
 ```
 Choose the option
 - Never